St. Ultan’s is a school providing education to pupils from the age of 4 to 18 years of age.

 - The Designated Liaison Person (DLP) is: Jean Cunningham (Principal)

-- The Deputy Designated Liaison Person (Deputy DLP] is: Eddie Martin (Deputy Principal)
+- The Deputy Designated Liaison Person (Deputy DLP] is: Caoimhe Cunningham (Deputy Principal)

 - The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, procedures, practices and activities.
 The school will adhere to the following principles of best practice in child protection and welfare.

 - recognise that the protection and welfare of children is of paramount importance, regardless of all other considerations

 - fully comply with its statutory obligations under the Children First Act 2015 and other relevant legislation relating to the protection and welfare of children

 - fully co-operate with the relevant statutory authorities in relation to child protection and welfare matters